-ServoWire S2D drives are available in two voltage ratings, 200V and 400V.
+ServoWire S2D series servo drives are available in two voltage ratings, 200V and 400V.
 Fourteen models provide continuous output power ranging from 600 watts to 24 kilowatts.
-Output currents ranging from 3 to 60 amps rms/phase.
-Up to sixteen S2D drives can be interfaced to an SMLC controller using ServoWire protocol for motion control networking.
+Output currents ranging from 3 to 60 Arms/phase.
+Up to sixteen S2D drives can be interfaced with an SMLC controller using the ServoWire protocol for motion control networking.

 Compatible with practically all servo motors

 IEEE 1394b ServoWire (FireWire) digital network with locking connectors

 Maximum flexibility with separate Control and Main Power Input 24V DC, 100 – 240 or 100 – 480 VAC

 Smaller footprint means reduced space requirements and 50% greater power density

 Optimal performance at all motor speeds withField Oriented Control (FOC) and Space Vector Modulation (SVPWM)

 Integrated drive I/O including isolated digital inputs/outputs and one each analogue input and output